-- Business attire or uniforms are always acceptable. - All directors, coordinators, and supervisors are to dress professionally (shirts, ties, slacks, suits, dresses, etc.). - Good grooming and neatness are required at all times.
+- Business attire or uniforms are always acceptable. - All directors, coordinators, and supervisors are to dress professionally (shirts, ties, slacks, suits, dresses, etc.). - Good grooming and neatness are required at all times for all employees.

 Casual Fridays

 The following clothing stipulations only apply on Fridays.